 - Greek Yogurt – acts as a protein source

 - Leftover cooked meat or poultry from the night before

 - Canned beans – chickpeas are a great addition to a salad

 - An alternative to Peanut Butter – I like WowButter – check with your school to make sure they allow alternatives

 - Dried fruit – like raisins, apricots, cranberries

-- Low Fat Ranch or whatever type your child likes – for dipping
+- Low Fat or regular fat salad dressings or whatever type your child likes – for dipping

 - Small and medium sized resealable containers